ParacosmFR/Panda-Roux/readme.md

 ## Panda Roux
 ### multi usage discord bot

+## functions :

+- Animation commands
+- moderation commands
+- Some logs / Update when members are joining

-if you want to use it, just clone the repo and create a config.json file.
+if you want to use it, just clone the repo and create a config.json (like [Example Conf](./config.example.json)) file.

 ```json
 {